WesleyHsieh0806/Amodal-Expander/datasets/README.md

 You can also check [MODEL_ZOO.md](../docs/MODEL_ZOO.md) to create annotation JSON for running trackers at higher fps.

 ## Customized Dataset
-To train/inference the model on your customized dataset, check detectron2 [tutorial](https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html#use-custom-datasets) and [provided examples](../gtr/data/datasets/).
+To train/inference the model on your customized dataset, check detectron2 [tutorial](https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html#use-custom-datasets).
+Then, register your dataset following our [provided examples](../gtr/data/datasets/).

 ## COCO and LVIS